ehansen247/CS50Finance/README.md

 Create an account, login, and start trading virtual stocks.
 Developed within Harvard's Introduction to Computer Science course, CS50 and adapted to make the project accessible outside of CS50's customized IDE.

 ### Requisite Packages
-The project is built off the Flask's lightweight but simple web framework.
+The project is built off Flask's lightweight but simple web framework.

-The requisite Flask files should be downloaded when the project is cloned but if not, follow the instructions to [download Flask](http://flask.pocoo.org/docs/1.0/installation/).
+The requisite Flask files should be downloaded when the project is cloned, but, if not, follow the instructions to [download Flask](http://flask.pocoo.org/docs/1.0/installation/).

 You will also need to download the requests and flask_session modules, which are not build-in.